-Non-listed CEFs that meet certain requirements are eligible to be distributed via the NSCC Fund/SERV electronic ticketing platform
+Non-listed CEFs that meet certain requirements are eligible to be distributed via the NSCC Fund/SERV electronic ticketing platform.
+It's important to note that daily NAV tender offer funds may be added to the electronic ticketing platform.

 Fund/SERV Electronic Ticketing Platform Requirements Daily NAVQuarterly redemptions Advantages Lower fees Greater client distribution Automated trading via National Securities Clearing Corp.
 (NSCC) Removal of requirements for many manual processes Disadvantages Daily NAV may be impractical for funds with highly illiquid portfolios for which NAV is more easily calculated on a monthly or quarterly basis